Domy6666/fjs/README.md

 # fjs
-dino have been stoled from https://thecodepost.org/apps/trex/index.html
+dino has been stoled from https://thecodepost.org/apps/trex/index.html